SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     SELECT * FROM TABLE_COLUMNS;
     ```

+## Exercise 3.6 SQL Console Shortcut Keys

-8. A list of keyboard shortcuts can be found by right-clicking and selecting **Keyboard Shortcuts** within the SQL console window.
+1. A list of keyboard shortcuts can be found by right-clicking and selecting **Keyboard Shortcuts** within the SQL console window.

     ![](images/OpenShortcuts.png)